adityabts/sampleProject1/README.md

 # sampleProject1

-Step 1, Add users to Project
+Step 1, Add users to Project and assign roles